-The Pathfinder section is open to boys and girls from 11 (or grade 6) through 17 years old.
+The Explorer/Pathfinder section is open to boys and girls from 11 (or grade 6) through 17 years old.
 The emphasis is on training through hands-on, outdoor activities such as camping, hiking, canoeing and backpacking.
 Pathfinder Troops of 25-32 scouts operate in Patrols of 6 to 8 members, led by a Patrol Leader who shares responsibility with their scoutmasters regarding activity planning, training, and discipline.

 The program is based upon Robert Baden-Powell’s book published in 1908: Scouting Handbook for Boys.
 We are cognizant of the historical original language of the Handbook, and our practice conforms to modern understanding of gender expression, identity and equality.

 Explorer/Pathfinders: Twice a month.
 Usually includes or adds a hike, overnight trip or major service project or activity.

 The BPSA-US Quartermaster has a good overview of Pathfinder uniform items and patches.
 Note that the 55th Quartermaster stocks most of these items and there isn’t a need to order them from Texas.
 Registration with the 55th includes a Pathfinder handbook, all patches needed initially and earned thought the year, and the tri-color Cascadia neckerchief (when earned/invested).